 So starting in 1964 and for almost a decade, the federal government poured at least some of its resources in the direction they should have been going all along: toward those who were most in need.
-Longstanding programs like Head Start, Legal Services, and the Job Corps were created.
+Longstanding programs such as Head Start, the Legal Services Program, and the Job Corps were created.
 Medicaid was established.
-Poverty among seniors was significantly reduced by improvements in Social Security.
+Poverty among seniors was significantly reduced by improvements to Social Security.

 Picking up on this theory, pundits and politicians have bemoaned the character failings and bad habits of the poor for at least the past 50 years.
 In their view, the poor are shiftless, irresponsible, and prone to addiction.
 They have too many children and fail to get married.
 So if they suffer from grievous material deprivation, if they run out of money between paychecks, if they do not always have food on their tables—then they have no one to blame but themselves.

 In the 1990s, with a bipartisan attack on welfare, this kind of prejudice against the poor took a drastically misogynistic turn.
 Poor single mothers were identified as a key link in what was called “the cycle of poverty.”
 By staying at home and collecting welfare, they set a toxic example for their children, who—important policy makers came to believe—would be better off being cared for by paid child-care workers or even, as Newt Gingrich proposed, in orphanages.